Map of Awakening

 Two Channels of Vertical Surrender

 After the two pillars of consciousness are realized, they begin to serve as the two portals to the absolute, or the two channels of vertical surrender.
 The central channel runs down from pure consciousness, through the heart and into being and the absolute (through the center of tan t’ien).
 The essential channel runs down from essence-me, at the front of the head, through pure conscious me and fundamental me, directly into the absolute.
 Through the central channel we realize absolute consciousness.
-Through the essential channel, we realize the primordial state, which is the vertical samadhi of conscious me.
-Conscious me begins to grow into surrender from the very beginning, through the parallel awakening of pure conscious me and fundamental me.
-However, for essential me to reach samadhi, the base of absolute me to be established.
+Through the essential channel, we realize the fundamental state and absolute pure conscious me, which form the foundation for the internal samadhi of conscious me and the knower.
+However, for the lower centers of essential me to reach samadhi, the base of absolute consciousness to be established.
 Therefore, the first step towards vertical samadhi of consciousness is the surrender of pure me of consciousness.
 Only when it is completed, and the central channel is fully opened, can fundamental me, pure conscious me and finally conscious me begin their vertical descent towards absence as well.

 We can identify three milestones in the evolution of consciousness: fundamental consciousness, integral consciousness and complete consciousness.
-Fundamental consciousness refers to the unity of pure consciousness, pure conscious me, fundamental me, conscious me and the observer.
-Integral consciousness refers to the integration of the observer, including the mind and its human expression, with fundamental consciousness.
-Complete consciousness is attained when these two pillars of consciousness reach vertical samadhi.
-As such, it signifies the realization of absolute consciousness, the fundamental state, absolute essential consciousness, the primordial state and the sealed state.
+Fundamental consciousness refers to the unity of pure consciousness, fundamental me, pure conscious me, conscious me and the outer knower.
+Integral consciousness refers to the integration of the outer knower, including the mind and its human expression, with fundamental consciousness.
+Complete consciousness is attained when the two pillars of consciousness reach vertical samadhi, and in addition we realize the deepest expression of internal samadhi, which is immanent I am.

 Dimension of Pure Me